akretion/odoo-mooncard-connector/README.rst

 Mooncard propose:

 * instant notification of each card payment on your smartphone,
-* easy and fast recording of your card expenses from your smartphone.
+* easy and fast recording of your card expenses from your smartphone,
+* management of your mileage expenses.

 The diagram below illustrate the full process from the payment with Mooncard to the accounting entries in Odoo: